-The UdA’s educational model is based on competencies.
+The UdA’s educational model is based on competences.

-It is based on the study and assessment of the specific and cross-cutting competencies of each syllabus and those of the university, incorporating the distinctive elements of each qualification.
+It is based on the study and assessment of the specific and cross-cutting competences of each study programme and those of the university, incorporating the distinctive elements of each qualification.

-The cross-cutting competencies acquired by the students include languages, the competencies for a democratic culture and the values stemming from the SDGs (Sustainable Development Goals).
+The cross-cutting competences acquired by the students include languages, the competences for a democratic culture and the values stemming from the SDGs (Sustainable Development Goals).

-What do we mean by competencies at the UdA?
+What do we mean by competences at the UdA?

-The educational model relies on the definition of the competency profile of each profession upon the basis of which the competencies are defined.
+The educational model relies on the definition of the competence profile of each profession upon the basis of which the competences are defined.

-The competency is specified in learning outcomes, which are declarations regarding what the student is expected to be able to do, understand and/or demonstrate once a learning process has been completed.
+The competence is specified in learning outcomes, which are declarations regarding what the student is expected to be able to do, understand and/or demonstrate once a learning process has been completed.

 The learning outcomes have three tiers: